 Elements of the project

-Two weeks later, Ryan was excited to learn that his theme had been chosen.
+Two weeks later, I was floored to learn that my theme had been chosen.
 It was to be an exploration of the elements, and how Under Armour’s gear equips you to overcome them.
 In that space, the player is free to focus on the struggle that really matters: You against your own limits.

-With the headlines written and the body drafted, the team got experimental.
-They rented a smoke machine.
-They shot a few (sort of) waterproofed printouts in a shower to get an authentically watery, then icy, effect.
-They got creative with a scanner to warp text for a distinctly "melty" look.
+With the headlines written and the body drafted, we got experimental.
+We rented a smoke machine.
+We shot a few (sort of) waterproofed printouts in a shower to get an authentically watery, then icy, effect.
+We got creative with a scanner to warp text for a distinctly "melty" look.
 And so on, and so on.

-The result was something offbeat and innovative for the brand.
-A few months later, Under Armour recruited the team for the 2017 spring / summer lookbook as well.
+The result was something a bit offbeat for the brand.
+A few months later, Under Armour invited us back to do the 2017 spring / summer lookbook.

-On the topic of unexpected brand applications, Ryan once worked with CoverGirl and Walgreens to capitalize on the film release of The Hunger Games: Catching Fire.
-Based on a series of avant-garde styles modeled after Panem tributes, he created the "CoverGirl District Look Quiz."
+On the topic of unexpected brand applications, I once worked with CoverGirl and Walgreens to capitalize on the film release of The Hunger Games: Catching Fire.
+Based on a series of avant-garde styles modeled after Panem tributes, I created the "CoverGirl District Look Quiz."

 Users were invited to answer a questionnaire about their personal style, and in response, they were assigned to one of the 12 Districts, complete with handpicked cosmetics to bring the look to life.
 Plus, if they spent $20 or more on CoverGirl products, they earned a ticket to see the movie for free.